AnarchoTechNYC/ansible-role-tor/README.md

 The above will ensure that the `/etc/tor/torrc.d/onions-available/my-service` file and the `/var/lib/tor/onion-services/my-service` directory hierarchy will be deleted.
 Note that since a completely missing configuration cannot be enabled, if you specify `state: absent`, the value of `enabled` is ignored (i.e., always skipped).

+### Onion service client configuration variables

+There is zero additional configuration required on your part in order to connect to unauthenticated Onion services.
+However, an Onion service server may require that a Tor client authenticate itself before responding to its requests.
+Such Onion services are termed *authenticated Onion services* because they require client authentication before passing traffic to its real service.

+Use the `tor_onion_services_client_credentials` list to [configure authentication credentials](https://www.torproject.org/docs/tor-manual.html#HiddenServiceAuthorizeClient) for a given client at a given Onion service.
+Each item in this list is a dictionary with the following keys:

+* `domain`: Onion domain name (including the literal `.onion` suffix) of the Onion service to which you will be authenticating.
+This key is required.
+* `cookie`: Authentication cookie value with which you will authenticate.
+This key is required.
+* `comment`: Human-readable comment describing the Onion service to which the authentication credentials belong.
+This key is optional.

+The `domain` and `cookie` keys function like a username/password combination and should therefore be encrypted using [Ansible Vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html) whenever they appear in a playbook.

+Some examples may prove helpful.
+Note that these authentication cookie values are intentionally not legitimate and will fail if used with `tor --verify-config`.

+1. Authenticate to the Onion service at `nzh3fv6jc6jskki3.onion` using the authentication cookie value `Fjabcdef01234567890+/K`:
+    ```yml
+    tor_onion_services_client_credentials:
+      - domain: nzh3fv6jc6jskki3.onion
+        cookie: Fjabcdef01234567890+/K
+    ```
+    The above will create a configuration line such as the following:
+    ```
+    HidServAuth nzh3fv6jc6jskki3.onion Fjabcdef01234567890+/K
+    ```
+1. Authenticate to two different Onion services, while providing a comment for the latter of them:
+    ```yml
+    tor_onion_services_client_credentials:
+      - domain: uj3wazyk5u4hnvtk.onion
+        cookie: Fjabcdef01234567890+/K
+      - domain: nzh3fv6jc6jskki3.onion
+        cookie: K/+7abc098def7654321Fj
+        comment: Friendly message board.
+    ```
+    The above will create two separate configuration lines:
+    ```
+    HidServAuth uj3wazyk5u4hnvtk.onion Fjabcdef01234567890+/K
+    HidServAuth nzh3fv6jc6jskki3.onion K/+7abc098def7654321Fj Friendly message board.
+    ```

+Again, in a production playbook or vars file, these values should be encrypted using Ansible Vault.
+See [Ansible's documentation for `encrypt_string`](https://docs.ansible.com/ansible/latest/user_guide/vault.html#encrypt-string-for-use-in-yaml) for instructions on encrypting single values in YAML files.
+See AnarchoTech NYC's "[Connecting to an authenticated Onion service](https://github.com/AnarchoTechNYC/meta/wiki/Connecting-to-an-authenticated-Onion-service)" guide for more general details on the `HidServAuth` configuration directive.

+These `HidServAuth` lines will be written to the file at `/etc/tor/torrc.d/client-auth` which is `%include`'ed in the main `/etc/tor/torrc` configuation file.

 ## Additional role variables

 In addition to [configuring Onion services](#configuring-onion-services) themselves, you can configure various aspects of the Tor service and this role's behavior.
 To do so, set any of the following variables to your desired values in your playbooks: